mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

 Since the first run through went so badly, here's a version that makes much more sense to me.

+### Overview

+*  Use QwikLabs to create a temporary Google Cloud Account

+*  Use that accout to start DataLabs  (with some data)

+*  Run the DataLab to see Machine Learning via Google Cloud

+### Overview (detail)

+*  Use QwikLabs to create a temporary Google Cloud Account
+   *  The QwikLab instructions are tricky to follow

+*  Use that accout to start DataLabs  (with some data)
+   *  The account created is too small for the data
+   *  So we need to create a Storage Bucket for it

+*  Run the DataLab to see Machine Learning via Google Cloud
+   *  There's a lot of detail in this part
+   *  Hopefully (depending on time) we'll be able to do it all

+### Off we go!

 #### Load up QwikLabs to get the temporary Cloud Account
    *  Go to 'https://google.qwiklabs.com/focuses/607?parent=catalog'